Soebb/audio-enhancer-bot/README.md

 # dolby-audio

 **To run:** please use process-audio.py to run your audio enhancement.
+**note**: add .env file with api keys as added in the example.env file

 **Function scripts:**
 Modify these scripts if you want to change any parameters.
 Otherwise, these are good to go.